ThrownLemon/medical-mcp/README.md

 #### `search-google-scholar`

 Search for academic research articles using Google Scholar.
+If you set `SERPAPI_KEY` in your environment, the server will use SerpAPI's Google Scholar engine first and fall back to scraping as needed.

 **Input:**